faelananthropawn-oss/Schematic_to_Mcpack/README.md

 replace schemname with your schematic files exact name - Ex portal.schem

-"Pack Name" Requires the qoutes and will act as the pack name
+"Pack Name" Requires the qoutes and will act as the pack/file name as it does on the website

 Option 1 - Mcpack